TobiaMarcucci/pympc/repeatability_evaluation/readme.txt

 Together with these, the commercial solver Gurobi is used for the solution of optimization problems.
 The solver can be downloaded at https://www.gurobi.com.
+The results presented in the paper are obtained with the version Gurobi 8.0.0.
-The download requires registration and the license is free for academic use.
+The download requires registration; the license is free for academic use.
 Detailed instructions for the installation of the solver can be found in the Quick Start Guide: https://www.gurobi.com/documentation/.
 For more details on the installation of Gurobi's Python interface please refer to Section 12 of the Quick Start Guide.
 (The guide suggests to install the Anaconda Python distribution, alternatively one can consider to install the gurobipy module by following the simpler instructions in Section 12.3.)